svekeman/ays9/docs/ActorTemplateFiles/Config.md

 ![](Images/parent-child.png)

-To clarify how AYS hierarchically organizes AYS services that have a parent-child relationship consider the following additional example:
+To clarify how AYS hierarchically organizes AYS services that have a parent-child relationship consider the following additional example.

-Considering the following blueprint:
+Considering this blueprint:
 ```yaml
 datacenter__eu:
     location: 'Europe'